pietv/astar/README.md

 It is not necessary to use a graph data structure.
-Crawling the internet and feeding harvested links as successors would do or, as another example, the provided [maze demo](/cmd/maze/maze.go) uses a rectangular matrix and uses surrounding cells that are not walls as successors.
+Crawling the internet and feeding harvested links as successors would do or, as another example, the provided [maze demo](/cmd/maze/maze.go) uses a rectangular matrix and uses surrounding cells as successors.

 ![Maze Demo](http://pietv.pub/resources/images/maze.png)
 Install the demo: